topStrip1

 What is Adjustment Disorder?

 Adjustment disorder is defined medically as an exaggerated response to a stressful or traumatic event.
 Any aspect of one's life, both positive and negative, can be a stressor, including, but not limited to, interpersonal conflicts, work difficulties, and health shifts.
 The symptoms will fade with time.
-Talk therapy is the mainstay of treatment, while anti-anxiety medicines and other pharmaceuticals may sometimes be prescribed.
+Talk therapy is the mainstay of treatment for adjustment disorders, while anti-anxiety medicines and other pharmaceuticals may sometimes be prescribed.

 AdjustmentDisorder